8 tips for conducting interviews that deliver relevant customer insights

 Customer Insights

-It’s very easy for entrepreneurs and intrapreneurs to create poor interviews and surveys.
-What occurs is a line of questioning that is flawed by design and only captures your customers opinions and good intentions.
-These responses may not give you the hard insights needed to tweak your value proposition.
+It’s very easy for anyone to create poor interviews and surveys that do not give you useful results.
+What often occurs is a line of questioning that is flawed by design and only captures your customers' opinions rather than facts.
+These responses may not give you the hard insights needed to shape your value proposition.
 The good news is that these mistakes can be avoided.
-In this post we explain how to properly interview your target customers to uncover relevant, insightful information about their attitudes and behaviors.
+In this post, we explain how to properly interview your target customers to uncover relevant, insightful information about their attitudes and behaviors.

 Talking directly with potential customers via interviews is one of the cheapest, fastest ways to start collecting facts.
-But conducting face-to-face interviews can be time consuming and challenging.
+But conducting face-to-face interviews can be time consuming and yield inconsistent results.
 It can be hard to know which questions to ask.
 You can't just ask customers what their problems are.
 You can’t just ask them what they want you to build or how much they'd be willing to pay for your products or services.
 Sometimes customers don't really know what they want.
-They might tell you they’d pay for your solution but their actual behaviors might differ significantly from how they respond to your questions.
+They might tell you they’d pay for your solution but their actual behaviors might differ significantly from what they say.

 You have to truly understand your customers to design compelling value propositions.
-You need facts about your customers true attitudes, behaviors, and the real actions they’re likely to take.
+You need facts about your customers' true attitudes, behaviors, and the real actions they’re likely to take.
 Conducting insightful interviews is just as much an art as it is a science.
-The primary goal with customer interviews is to learn what really matters to your potential customers.
+The primary goal with customer interviews is to learn what really matters to your potential customers so that you can shape a value proposition they truly want.

-Here are 8 ground rules to consider as a starting point:
+Here are 8 tips to consider as a starting point:

 Your goal first and foremost is to learn everything you can about your customers.
-Anything you choose to say during an interview is time taken away from learning more from your audience.
-It's important that you avoid wasting time sharing your opinions, and trying to convince them of your solution.
+Anything you choose to say during an interview is time taken away from learning more.
+It's important that you avoid wasting time sharing your opinions.
 Just listen to your customers and try not to interrupt their behaviors or responses.
+You can follow up with open ended questions like “can you expand on that…” or “what did you mean when….”.

 Ask questions that get your customers to share facts and experiences rather than questions that result in opinions.
 For example, don't ask a question that starts with "Would you..?"
-Instead, ask a question that begins with "When is the last time you..?" or "Tell me about a time when you..?"
+Instead, ask a question that begins with "When is the last time you..?" or "Tell me about a time when you..?".
+It’s easy to revert back to opinion questions so best to go into the interview with a well structured script.

 Ask “why?” frequently.
 It’s a common and very effective technique to get to what’s really motivating certain attitudes or behaviors.
 You might ask "Why do you need to..?" or "Why is ___ important to you?" or "Why is ___ such a pain?" and so on.